cincheo/jsweet/doc/jsweet-language-specifications.md

 With the default behavior, we can point the following limitations:

 -   Extending a JDK class is in general not possible, except for some particular contexts.
-If extending a JDK class is required, should should consider to refactor your program, or use the J4TS runtime, which would allow it.
+If extending a JDK class is required, should should consider to refactor your program, or use a JavaScript runtime (such as J4TS), which would allow it.

 -   The Java reflection API (`java.lang.reflect`) is limited to very basic operations.
 It is possible to access the classes and the members, but it is not possible to access types.
 A more complete support of Java reflection would be possible, but it would require a JSweet extension.